-If a member disagrees with the Superior's decision, the member has the right to ask for a fair hearing after Superior's appeal process, as per https://hhs.texas.gov/about-hhs/communications-events/news/2017/08/state-fair-hearing-changes.
+If a member disagrees with the Superior's decision, the member has the right to ask for a State Fair Hearing after Superior's appeal process.
 A provider may be the member's representative.
-The member or the member's representative must ask for the fair hearing within 120 calendar days of Superior's decision to deny the member's appeal.
-If the member does not ask for the fair hearing within 120 calendar days, the member may lose his or her right to a fair hearing.
+The member or the member's representative must ask for the State Fair Hearing within 120 Days of Superior's decision to deny the member's appeal.
+If the member does not ask for the State Fair Hearing within 120 Days, the member may lose his or her right to a State Fair Hearing.

-To ask for a fair hearing, the member or the member's representative should contact the health plan at:
+To ask for a State Fair Hearing, the member or the member's representative should contact the health plan at:

+Superior HealthPlan

-Superior HealthPlan ATTN: Fair Hearings Coordinator 5900 E. Ben White Blvd.
-Austin, TX 78741 1-877-398-9461
+ATTN: State Fair Hearings Coordinator

+5900 E. Ben White Blvd.

+Austin, TX 78741

+1-877-398-9461

-If the member asks for a fair hearing by the later of 10 calendar days from the date the appeal was denied, or the day the health plan's letter says the service will be reduced or end, the member has the right to keep getting any service the health plan denied, at least until the final hearing decision is made.
-If the member does not request a fair hearing by this date, the service the health plan denied will be stopped.
+If the member asks for a State Fair Hearing by the later of 10 Business Days from the date the appeal was denied, or the Day the health plan's letter says the service will be reduced or end, the member has the right to keep getting any service the health plan denied, at least until the final hearing decision is made.
+If the member does not request a State Fair Hearing by this date, the service the health plan denied will be stopped.

-If the member asks for a fair hearing, the member will get a packet of information letting the member know the date, time and location of the hearing.
-Most fair hearings are held by telephone.
+If the member asks for a State Fair Hearing, the member will get a packet of information letting the member know the date, time and location of the hearing.
+Most State Fair Hearings are held by telephone.
 At that time, the member or the member's representative can tell why the member needs the service the health plan denied.
-HHSC will give the member a final decision within 90 calendar days from the date the member asked for the hearing.
+HHSC will give the member a final decision within 90 Days from the date the member asked for the hearing.

-State Expedited Fair Hearings
+Expedited State Fair Hearings

-Medicaid members, or their authorized representatives, may request an expedited fair hearing if they believe that waiting for a standard fair hearing could seriously jeopardize the member's life or health.
-In order to qualify for an expedited fair hearing, the member must first complete Superior's expedited appeal process.
+Medicaid members, or their authorized representatives, may request an expedited State Fair Hearing if they believe that waiting for a standard State Fair Hearing could seriously jeopardize the member's life or health.
+In order to qualify for an expedited State Fair Hearing the member must first complete Superior's expedited appeal process.

-An expedited fair hearing may be requested verbally by calling Superior or by completing the Fair Hearing Form, and attaching the denial letter or the appeal resolution letter, and sending to Superior.
-Verbally-expedited fair hearing requests must be confirmed in writing and signed by the member or the member's authorized representative.
+An expedited State Fair Hearing may be requested verbally by calling Superior or by completing the State Fair Hearing Form, and attaching the adverse determination letter or the appeal resolution letter, and sending to Superior.
+Verbally-expedited State Fair Hearing requests must be confirmed in writing and signed by the member or the member's authorized representative.